 - 2 letters of recommendation (3 letters of recommendation are required for PhD applicants)

 - GRE scores are required for all traditional degree programs at the School of Public Affairs.
-The GRE may be waived for admission to the traditional master's degree programs if the applicant has 5 or more years of relevant work experience.
+The GRE may be waived for admission to the traditional master's degree programs if the applicant has 5 or more years of professional, relevant work experience.
 LSAT scores may be substituted for MSJ, MPA, and MPP.
 GMAT may be substituted for MPA and MPP.
 There are no other exceptions.
 GRE Scores should be sent officially from the Educational Testing Service to American University (Institutional code: 5733)

 - TOEFL, IELTS, or Pearson Test of English test scores for international students.
 The institutional code for the TOEFL is 5007.
 The preferred minimum TOEFL for is 250 on the computer test and 100 on the IBT.
 The preferred minimum IELTS score is 7.
 The preferred minimum on Pearson Test of English is 68.
 The University code for PTE is X1Q-K6-10.
 The Certification of Finances for International Students (CFIS) and a bank statement are also required, but may be submitted after admission.